 While the ongoing global COVID-19 pandemic has adversely impacted global commercial activity, it served as a catalyst to accelerate our product pipeline and commercialization of our platform.
 We began selling and recording product revenue for our COVID-19 test in August 2020 after obtaining our first FDA EUA in June 2020.
-Currently, the majority of our product revenue is related to sales of our Cue COVID-19 test with an immaterial portion related to the sale of component parts.
+Currently, all of our product revenue is related to sales of our Cue COVID-19 test.